wilsonliaows/docs/connectors/on-prem-files.md

     base: /Users/admin/projects
 ```

-Now, if you wish to point to a file in this subfolder `/Users/admin/projects/engineering/2018_roadmap.csv`, you will have to use the relative path `/engineering/2018_roadmap.csv`.
+Now, if you wish to point to a file in this sub-folder `/Users/admin/projects/engineering/2018_roadmap.csv`, you will have to use the relative path `/engineering/2018_roadmap.csv`.
 When used in a download file action, it will look like this.

 ![Download content from file path]()
 *Download content from file path*

-Similarly, to point to a subfolder `/Users/admin/projects/marketing/campaigns`, use the relative path `/marketing/campaigns`.
+Similarly, to point to a sub-folder `/Users/admin/projects/marketing/campaigns`, use the relative path `/marketing/campaigns`.

 ![Move file to a folder using folder path]()
 *Move file to a folder using folder path*